 One day, Liz and her blobfish husband were terrorising a Spanish resort town and thought – why do we do wait for our holidays to do this?
 Why not do this full time?
 It was at that moment the penny dropped and they decided to move to sunny Butler, WA.

 Now, Liz lives the ex-pat fairy tale.
 They snapped up a 3 bed 2 bath cardboard cutout of a home in a housing estate that sold them a dream.
 A dream of beachside living.
-A dream of owning their own bit of land.
+A dream of owning a little slice.
 A dream of being able to determine the exact dietary mistakes of their neighbours through a shared wall.

 Some would question why anyone would live so cramped in an area with so much unused land, not Liz, she blocked out those doubts.
 What she lacks in space, she makes up in a pleasant 1.5-hour commute to her industrial estate administration role in Cannington each day with her hubby.